Drug Interactions between amoxicillin and MetroGel-Vaginal

 Interactions between your drugs

-There were no interactions found in our database between amoxicillin and MetroGel-Vaginal - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between amoxicillin and MetroGel-Vaginal.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Amoxicillin is in the drug class aminopenicillins.